grafana/grafana/docs/sources/explore/logs-integration.md

 ### Log level

 For logs where a `level` label is specified, the value of this label is used to determine the log level and update the color of each log line accordingly.
 If the log doesn't have a specified level label, Grafana attempts to determine if its content matches any of the supported expressions.
-See the table below for more information.
+Refer to the following table for more information.
 The log level is always determined by the first match.
 If Grafana isn't able to infer a log level field, it gets visualized as an unknown log level.

 {{< admonition type="tip" >}}
 When using the Loki data source, if `level` is part of your log line, you can use parsers such as JSON, logfmt, or regex to extract the level information into a level label.
 This label is used to determine the level value, allowing the histogram to display the various log levels as separate bars.